 - Includes every feature in the Basic plan, plus graded quizzes, certifications & integrated affiliate marketing.

 3. Business plan

 - For 20 admin-level users, the price depends on your requirements.

 - Additional features like manual student imports, bulk student enrolments & group coaching calls.

 All plans include an unlimited number of videos, courses, and hosting.
 Product support is also available, though priority support is only available with the Pro and Business plans.

 Udemy: Pricing Plans

-- Organic sale – You will receive a 50% revenue share if sales happen outside of instructor coupons or course referral links.
+- Receive a 37% revenue share if sales happen outside instructor coupons or course referral links.